 Substantial Lease Violation – 3 Days (§ 47-8-33(I))

 Termination of Month-to-Month Tenancy – 30 Days (§ 47-8-37)

 The New Mexico thirty (30) day notice to quit may be used to inform a month-to-month tenant of the landlord’s intention to terminate their rental agreement.
 Under New Mexico law, the landlord can cancel the rental agreement of an “at-will” tenancy without justification, but the tenant must receive at least thirty (30) days notice prior to the date of termination.
 If the tenant fails to move out by the end of the notice period, the landlord can file an eviction lawsuit in court to have them evicted.
 Laws – § 47-8-37 Adobe PDF

-The New Mexico seven (7) day notice to comply or quit, known as CV-106 and associated with Section 47-8-33, that allows the landlord to send this form to the tenant for a violation of the lease agreement.
-If the tenant breaks the same term or condition of the lease twice in a six (6) month period this form may be used as an incurable notice forcing the tenant to move off the premises within the seven (7) day time period with no recourse.
-Download: .PDF How to Write Step 1 – Enter the name(s) of the tenant(s) in the “To” input
+The New Mexico seven (7) day notice to comply or quit (Form CV-106) is a form which a landlord sends to a tenant who has committed a lease violation, violated apartment complex rules, and/or broken the law.
+If the tenant breaks the same term or condition of the lease twice in a six (6) month period, this form may be used as an incurable notice forcing the tenant to move off the premises within the seven (7) day time period with no chance for recourse.
+Laws – § 47-8-33 Adobe PDF

 How to Evict a Tenant (Process)